AndradeDaniel99/MyMovies/README.md

 ---
 ### Technologies:
 - UIKit
-- Dependency management using cocoapods ( kingfisher, FirebaseAuth )
+- Dependency management with cocoapods ( kingfisher, FirebaseAuth )
 - MVVM architecture
 - ViewCode and xib
 - API consumption using URLSessions
 - Favorites data persisted locally via UserDefaults
-- Authentication via FirebaseAuth-
+- Authentication via FirebaseAuth
-- Dependency injection to facilitate unit tests

 ### Small optimizations
-- Pagination of 20 movies.
-When the user reaches the end of the ScrollView loads more 20 movies, until the end of the list.
+- Pagination of 20 movies, until the end of the list.
 - API fetch calls while the user is scrolling, to give an infinite scroll effect.
-- Stream options requests are made individually when loading the SelectedMovies View, this way you avoid overloading the network by making too many requests.
+- Stream info requests are made individually when loading the SelectedMovies View, this avoids overloading the network.
+- Dependency injection to facilitate unit tests.